 1. Take the Sunday test.
 On Sunday night, when you are thinking about heading to work on Monday, what are you looking forward to?
 Write that down.
 If you are not excited, figure out what it is that you do not enjoy or are dreading.
 Write that down.
 Think about how to do more of what gives you strength and less of what makes you weak, tired or bored.

 2. Create the love/loathe list – For a few weeks, keep a list of things that you love and loathe.
-Create a column for each on a sheet of paper or your electronic device.
+Follow the instructions from the document at the other end of the link above.
 Once you feel like you have enough, look at the Love column – this is where your talents are.
 Figure them out and write them down The loathe column are things you should think about how to stop doing or delegate to someone else.

-Once you have this list, share it with your manager and find ways to focus on you strengths and either jettison or find ways to work around your weaknesses.
+Once you have this list, share it with your manager and find ways to focus on your strengths and either jettison or find ways to work around your weaknesses.

-And remember, planes will never fly, the automobile is a passing fad and no more than a few computers will ever be needed. :~)
+And remember, planes will never fly, the automobile, the telephone, and television are passing fads, and no more than a few computers will ever be needed. :~)

 Good luck to all.